 Here are the winners of licenses to Fanurio:

 One of the biggest hurdles when developing a website in Drupal is the initial setup and configuration.
 Out of the box, Drupal isn’t exactly "end-user friendly".

 If you’re like me, and you need to set up sites with a non-developer end-user in mind, there is a lot of face lifting that needs to be done before Drupal is presentable in a simple, easy-to-learn way.

-Next Day Flyers, an online printing company that delivers top-quality printed marketing materials, is giving away three sets of full color, standard business cards (1,000 business cards in each set) and free shipping anywhere in the continental U.S. to three lucky Six Revisions readers.
-Read on to learn how you can win yourself a set of these awesome business cards.
+Next Day Flyers, an online printing company, is giving away three sets of full color, standard business cards (1,000 business cards in each set) and free shipping anywhere in the continental U.S. to three lucky Six Revisions readers.

 Until recently, managing a website required, at the very least, familiarity with HTML.
 Updating a web page required the ability to work with FTP.
 Even minor tweaks to the site’s design required the client to know CSS (or to have someone on staff with the know-how).

 This was just an accepted part of owning a website.
 The nature of the Internet created a demand to keep websites constantly updated and interactive by skilled developers, designers and/or IT staff.

 Things have changed.